dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 data entry.

-Here’s how the EnterButton_Click procedure works:
+Here's how the EnterButton_Click procedure works:

 1. The code makes sure that the proper worksheet (Sheet1) is active.